pelle112112/RustExam/README.md

 #### What would we do again and what we do differently

-During the project we created all of the functions inside main.rs We changed the project structure, which meant we had to do a lot of refactoring, which could be avoided from the start had we decided on a specific project structure.
+- During the project we created all of the functions inside main.rs.
+We changed the project structure, which meant we had to do a lot of refactoring, which could have been avoided from the start, had we decided on a specific project structure.

-We also had some problems with cargo and the dependencies, which could be avoided with a better structure from the start, having a correct gitignore and using compatible versions of imports.
+- We also had some problems with cargo and the dependencies, which could have been avoided with a better structure from the start, having a correct gitignore and using compatible versions of imports.

-However for projects that require a combination of performance and stability Rust and the frameworks we used seemed to handle this very well.
+- However for projects that require a combination of performance and stability Rust and the frameworks we used seemed to handle this very well.

 ## Future improvements